sujayy1983/Home-Device-Automation-Framework/README.md

 - Container network and home network are different so issue discovering in containerized version
 - No logging in the initial commit
-- Cached device info should be used more intelligently than now
 - Improvements in REST abstraction
 - Code assumes that ip address ending with '.1' is Gateway
-- Lots of code restructing shall be done soon and comply with coding standards

 ### Docker implementation